News from Anandavala: Blind Spots and Naive Realism

 For example, whilst running through the streets, fields and corridors of a virtual reality game it seems to the mind that the world exists in a very real and tangible sense.

-But it is not accurate to say that the empirical knowledge gained from operating in the virtual world describes the 'actual' nature of that reality.
+But it is not accurate to say that the empirical knowledge gained from operating in the virtual world describes the 'actual' nature of that reality, which is an information process.

 We don't see things like quantum wavefunctions, we see objects or people or places or events.
 We see ourselves as a centralised point of experiential awareness that is embedded in an object (the body) that is located within a world of objects all changing in space and time.